-something we have.
+When you investigate the current language spaces in our schools, holy places and the media, you will notice the term "peace" is often mentioned as a reward -- something to be achieved -- rather than something we have.
 Imagine if peace were one of our needs that has to be met unconditionally and continuously so that they can happen again and again.
 Our conflicts would become a necessity so that peace could happen again and again.

-Just as hunger has to be met by food.
+PEACE IS A NEED Just as hunger has to be met by food.
 Tiredness has to be met by sleep.
 Thirst has to be met by drink.
 Peace has to be met with our conflicts.